giraffe-fsharp/Giraffe/DOCUMENTATION.md

     text greeting
 ```

-If you need to access the `HttpContext` object then you'll have to explicitly return a `HttpHandler` function which accepts a `HttpFunc` and `HttpContext` object and returns a `HttpFuncResult`:
+If you need to access the `HttpContext` object then you'll have to explicitly return an `HttpHandler` function which accepts an `HttpFunc` and `HttpContext` object and returns an `HttpFuncResult`:

 ```fsharp
 let sayHelloWorld : HttpHandler =